 - UCC Worship Ways: Prayers to Help Counter Fears

-- Trusting in the Source - Service Prayers for the Twenty-third Sunday after Pentecost
+- Trusting in the Source - Service Prayers for a Sunday in Election Season

 - Prayer: Prayer to the God of Love, Relationship and Community